October 25, 2022

 Ask any payment processors you’re evaluating about their hours of live support and how they handle disputes and fraud concerns.
 That way, you can assess whether they will partner with you to help minimize the impact of such issues and whether they have measures in place to prevent them in the first place.
 A single point of contact for end-to-end payment processing and the ability to talk live with people when needed are both important considerations.

-While the CBD market still has some battles to fight in terms of acceptance and regulation, it’s unlikely that it will do anything but grow.
-CBD sellers that have established a relationship with a payment processor and honed their online presence are going to be ahead of the game.
+While some emerging market categories still has some battles to fight in terms of acceptance and regulation, it’s unlikely that it will do anything but grow.
+Emerging markets sellers that have established a relationship with a payment processor and honed their online presence are going to be ahead of the game.
 Don’t let the “high risk” label discourage you from taking steps that will help your business grow today – and set the stage for even greater expansion tomorrow.

 June 9, 2022